 Find Ethernet readers via UDP introspection

-- You run your application as a server.
+- You implement your host application as a server.

 - Readers are not protected by a firewall.